 Our system-scale research is pursuing the efficiency improvements for PV with systems integrated photovoltaics (SiPV).
 Rather than replacing one element in a home with PV and sacrificing performance in both components, we focus our integration of PV into a wall or roof system, we arrive at interesting synergies that maximize performance of all the system components.
 Our active research into Green Roof integrated PV (GRiPV) is a complement with the Natural Fusion project at Penn State.

 We are also exploring innovative integration of PV systems for grid-tied (net-metered) homes and developments.
 PV system configurations were simulated using TRNSYS program, importing State College weather/radiation data to calculate power output (gains) given a variety of unconventional orientations.
 Given a system with no centralized storage capacity, we find that panels can be mounted with specific orientations to integrate intervals of energy gains from the PV system with periods of high demand for electricity in a building.
 Furthermore, we have analyzed the new systems for a time-of-use purchasing scenario, matching orientations and electrical gains with periods in the day when it is economically beneficial to sell to the grid.

-Candidate students (new undergrads, high school students and parents included) should feel free to contact me by email or phone with questions, or to discuss the exciting and diverse undergraduate opportunities within EME.
+Candidate students should feel free to contact me by email or phone with questions, or to discuss the exciting and diverse undergraduate opportunities within EME.